turingschool/md_launch_curriculum/Mod1/Lessons/Week1/datatypesAndVariables.md

 Console.WriteLine("the variable myNum has a value of: " + myNum + " and is of type: " + myNum.GetType());

 hello = "Hello Universe";
-myNum = 4
+myNum = 4;

 Console.WriteLine("the variable hello has a value of: " + hello + " and is of type: " + hello.GetType());
 Console.WriteLine("the variable myNum has a value of: " + myNum + " and is of type: " + myNum.GetType());
 ```

 We can see that our program is smart enough to know that when we assign a string value to `hello` that variable can hold a string.
 It starts as "Hello World", but we can re-assign it to any string.
-Similarly, we can reassin `myNum` to any integer.
+Similarly, we can reassign `myNum` to any integer.

 What happens if you try to reassign myNum to a float?

 It won't work because at the point the variable was declared, the program recognized that variable as holding an integer - we can not make it take a different datatype.

 # Check for Understanding

 - Group the following items into each of their C# datatype (are there any that could be classified as more than one type?)
     > * horse